jliszka/jliszka.github.com/_drafts/exact-numeric-nth-derivatives.md

 This is a pretty amazing technique.
 Instead of computing a difference quotient with tiny values of {%m%}h{%em%}, which is prone to all sorts of floating-point rounding errors, you get exact numerical derivatives.
 In fact you get as many higher-order derivatives as you want, simultaneously.
+You almost never need to do symbolic differentiation.

 Of course, for this to be really useful, I'd have to implement more than just the standard arithmetic operations on dual numbers.
 I'll also want be able to compute {%m%}e^{x+d}{%em%} or {%m%}\sin(x+d){%em%} or {%m%}\sqrt[3]{x+d}{%em%}.
-There are ways to do this, but maybe it's a topic for another post.
+There are certainly ways to do this, but maybe it's a topic for another post.

+All of the code in this post is available in [this gist]()